Reviewed by Jil McIntosh

 The important points

-The municipality is the obvious culprit for potholes.
-After all, the city is responsible for road maintenance, including the filling and repairing of potholes.
-However, seeking redress from the city is not a straightforward process.
+The city is responsible for road maintenance, including filling and repairing potholes; and if your vehicle is damaged by a pothole, the city seems like the obvious culprit.
+That said, seeking compensation from the city is not a straightforward process.

-Article 1127.2 of the Municipal Code of Quebec states that the municipality is not liable for damage caused by the state of the roadway or bikeway to the tires or suspension system of a vehicle.4
+Article 1127.2 of the Municipal Code of Quebec states that “the municipality is not liable for damage caused by the state of the roadway or bikeway to the tires or suspension system of a vehicle,” so you’ve got your work cut out for you.4

-This means that the aggrieved driver has to establish that the municipality was negligent in its maintenance of the part of the road where the accident occurred.
+This means you have to establish that the municipality was grossly negligent in its maintenance of the road where the incident occurred.
 This can be done through photographs and videos of the area in question.
 For example, were there signs to warn of the risk and the condition of the roadway?
 Was the municipality informed of the pothole, and did they act appropriately afterwards?

 The driver must also prove the material damage to their vehicle and indicate the cost of the repairs.
 Finally, they must show that the material damage is the city’s fault.